PurdueCAM2Project/HELPSweb/source/expectations.rst

 **NO LATE WORK WILL BE ACCEPTED**

 The Final Report submission will be evaluated by your peers.
 This peer evaluation process is similar to the process used by many academic journals and will allow you to get first hand experience evaluating others work and giving constructive feedback.

-Peer feedback will be conducted via Blackboard and will be due for 2 papers during finals week.
+Peer feedback will be conducted via Blackboard.
+Each student is expected to review 2 papers and submit the `Final Report Peer Review Form <https://docs.google.com/forms/d/e/1FAIpQLSegUp1_h6AxHnrpug4zwwCzFE7LzloqIfxkrKegV92YLG9njQ/viewform?usp=sf_link>`_ during finals week.
 More information will be available on Blackboard towards the end of the semester.

 Poster Presentation
 ~~~~~~~~~~~~~~~~~~~~